The Flight of Pony Baker: Themes

-Throughout the book Pony plans, and is persuaded to plan, ideas of running away from his family and home.
-Before and after each time Pony attempts to run away, he realizes how caring and loving his family is.
-By the end of the book, he realizes that the things that made him want to run away are like nothing to him now and that if he had not been at home he would be miserable.
-The book demonstrates that even though occurrences at our homes make us mad at times, they are nothing that should make us want to leave our families because we belong in our homes with the ones we love.
-In addition, the book points that parents are better mothers and fathers when they do not baby their children.
-Rather, they should allow their children to grow and become independent individuals.
+Throughout the book Pony considers running away from home.
+Each time Pony attempts to run away, he realizes how caring and loving his family is.
+By the end of the book, he realizes that the things that made him want to run away inconsequential.
+One of the book's main themes is the importance of family and sticking together.
+In addition, the book is of the opinion that parents who coddle their children have worse relationships with them.
+The book believes parents should allow their children to grow and become independent individuals.

-The Flight of Pony Baker is autobiographical both in its use of incidents from Howells's own boyhood and in its reflection of his mature understanding of how those incidents had formed a psychological pattern—one that Freud would certainly have called a 'nuclear complex.'
+The Flight of Pony Baker is autobiographical both in its use of incidents from Howells's own childhood and in its reflection of his mature understanding of how those incidents had formed a psychological pattern—one that Freud would certainly have called a 'nuclear complex.'
 Indeed, Howells shows an intuitive knowledge not only of 'Oedipal' fears and desires, but of the psychological process by which a boy moves beyond them into the 'latency period.'
 In a Freudian sense, the 'flight' of Pony Baker, who is nine years old, may be interpreted as an escape from the turmoil of early childhood psychosexuality.
 Literally, the 'flight'—which never actually happens—refers to Pony's recurrent urge to run away from home; and the novel opens with two chapters about 'why he had a right to run off' because of his parents', and especially his mother's, mistreatment of him.
 Pony's naïve complaints mask a deeper conflict between his 'savage' impulses and his mother's 'civilizing' rules, which she imposes upon him directly and also indirectly by prevailing upon Pony's lenient father to support her.
 The rewards for Pony's resolution at the conclusion of the story are the prerogatives of growing up.
 Pony finds, to his pleasure, that his parents 'let him do more things,' and that his mother does not 'baby him so much before the boys.'
 Having become 'civilized,' he can now be trusted.
 Having repressed his boyish self, as figured in the "low down" Jim Leonard, Pony is ready to model himself on his manly namesake, cousin Frank Baker, who is 'one of those fellows that every mother would feel her boy was safe with.'
 Like the other boy-book boys, Pony Baker moves from the 'savage' into the 'civilized' realm.